FPGA-Research-Manchester/OrkhestraFPGAStream/docs/memory_allocation.md

 sudo cp ./image.ub $UBOOT
 ```

-After rebooting the system the cmdline value could be seen to be changed to the following:
+After rebooting the system, the **cmdline** value should be like the following:

 ```Shell
 cat /proc/cmdline